Tag Archives: Marriage

 It’s a good thing my husband and I are a good match.
 He keeps playing the lottery and I keep clipping coupons.
 He dreams big and I find subtle elation in a great haircut or a pair of jeans feeling a wee bit looser than the previous month.
 And in the spirit of a happy marriage, every once in a while we meet in the middle.
 Rather, I cave just a little: I did agree that yes, for a million dollars I would sleep in the Amityville Horror house for a week.
 With wine.
 But that’s it.

-Tina Drakakis blogs at Eyerollingmom and was featured in the 2014 Boston production of “Listen to Your Mother: Giving Motherhood a Microphone.”
-Her work has been featured in NPR’s “This I Believe” radio series yet she places “Most Popular 1984” on top of her list of achievements.
-(Next would be the home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
-A witty mother of four, she takes on cyberspace as @Eyerollingmom on Twitter and Eyerollingmom on Facebook. and@Eyerollingmom on Instagram.
+Tina Drakakis blogs at Eyerollingmom and has been featured in Huff Post She appeared in the Boston production of “Listen to Your Mother: Giving Motherhood a Microphone” presenting her popular essaThe Thinking Girl’s Thong and her work has been featured in NPR’s “This I Believe” radio series.
+That said, she still places “Most Popular 1984” on top of her list of achievements (next would be as the $100,000 winner on that home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
+A witty mother of four, she takes on cyberspace as @Eyerollingmom on Twitter and Eyerollingmom on Facebook & @Eyerollingmom on Instagram.
+Her collection of essays, A Momoir, can be found here (agent interest ALWAYS WELCOME!)

 All Hail the King